 Both the 1D Mark IV and the A7 II have been discontinued, but can regularly be found used on eBay.
 The A7 II was replaced by the Sony A7 III, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D Mark IV vs Sony A7 II

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Sony A7 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D Mark IV: